 “I shall come and visit you, Zhen,” I promise her confidently and say good night.

-8 months later, my friend, George, and I, are greeted by Ms Wang Zhen at Beijing Capital International Airport’s Terminal 3.
+8 months later, Ms Wang Zhen greets my friend, George, and I at Beijing Capital International Airport’s Terminal 3.
 China starts amazing you even before you have passed its customs.
 To say that the terminal is gigantic would be a huge understatement.
 Indeed, it is the second largest airport terminal in the world after Dubai International Airport’s Terminal 3 and the sixth largest building in the world.